Search

 • Gloves and hand washing - wear gloves and wash your hands after contact, especially contact with body fluids.
 You may have to change gloves and wash your hands between procedures on the same patient to prevent cross-contamination to different body sites.

-• Masks/gowns - depending on the level of contact with body fluids or feces, all or some of these protective clothing will be required.
+• Masks and gowns - depending on the level of contact with body fluids or feces, all or some of these protective clothing will be required.

-• Use equipment properly - make sure that any equipment used is appropriately cleaned, disinfected, or discarded.
+• Use equipment properly - make sure that any equipment used is appropriately cleaned and disinfected, or discarded.
 Surfaces of equipment in the patient's room should also be cleaned and disinfected.

 • Handle and clean laundry properly.

-• Special procedures may be in place for testing and active surveillance to monitor the infection (e.g., identifying carriers of organism when patients are admitted to the hospital and isolating the patients even though they do not present symptoms but are only colonized with bacteria).
+• Special procedures may be in place for testing and active surveillance to monitor the infection (such as identifying carriers of organisms when patients are admitted to the hospital and isolating the patients even though they do not present symptoms but are infected with harmful bacteria).